New Business In Odessa Celebrates Their Revitalizing Grand Opening This Weekend - NewsBreak

 cbs7.com

-ODESSA, Texas — MCH Family Health Clinic will be hosting its 'Party in the Parking Lot' event on September 13 from 4:00 p.m. to 7:00 p.m.
-The event will have free blood pressure checks and glucose screenings.
-Glucose screenings are typically free every Tuesday at the W. University location.
-There will be no appointments required as well as free music, food trucks and giveaways.
+ODESSA, Texas (KOSA) - The MCH Family Health Clinic will be hosting “Party in the Parking Lot” on Tuesday, September 13, from 4 p.m. – 7 p.m.
+The party will include FREE blood pressure checks and glucose screenings, which are offered for free EVERY Tuesday at the W. University location (6030 W. University Blvd.)

 Taco Bell Mexican Pizza Fans!
 It’s Back In Midland Odessa And Here’s How To Get It A Day Early!

-Note: UPDATE: MPD identifies victim killed in pedestrian-vehicle crash